 [(5) deleted]

-(6) Notwithstanding subregulation (3) the chief executive officer is not obliged to pay amounts or rates of contribution to the Superannuation Fund that would result in the amounts or rates of contribution payable by it to the Superannuation Fund in relation to a salary day exceeding 1.5 times the amounts or rates of contribution payable to the Superannuation Fund under regulation 15 in relation to that salary day by Category A members in the employment of the chief executive officer.
+(6) Notwithstanding subregulation (3) the FES Commissioner is not obliged to pay amounts or rates of contribution to the Superannuation Fund that would result in the amounts or rates of contribution payable by it to the Superannuation Fund in relation to a salary day exceeding 1.5 times the amounts or rates of contribution payable to the Superannuation Fund under regulation 15 in relation to that salary day by Category A members in the employment of the FES Commissioner.

-(7) Notwithstanding subregulation (3) an associated employer is not obliged to pay amounts or rates of contribution to the Superannuation Fund that would result in the amounts or rates of contribution payable by it in relation to a salary day bearing a higher proportion to the amounts or rates of contribution payable under regulation 15 in relation to that salary day by Category A members in the employment of that associated employer than the proportion that the amounts or rates of contribution payable by the chief executive officer in relation to that salary day bear to the amounts or rates of contribution payable under regulation 15 in relation to that salary day by Category A members in the employment of the chief executive officer.
+(7) Notwithstanding subregulation (3) an associated employer is not obliged to pay amounts or rates of contribution to the Superannuation Fund that would result in the amounts or rates of contribution payable by it in relation to a salary day bearing a higher proportion to the amounts or rates of contribution payable under regulation 15 in relation to that salary day by Category A members in the employment of that associated employer than the proportion that the amounts or rates of contribution payable by the FES Commissioner in relation to that salary day bear to the amounts or rates of contribution payable under regulation 15 in relation to that salary day by Category A members in the employment of the FES Commissioner.

 (8) Where pursuant to subregulation (6) or (7), an employer elects to pay amounts or rates of contribution to the Superannuation Fund that are less than the amounts or rates referred to in subregulation (3)(a) the Superannuation Board shall obtain from the actuary, and furnish to the Minister, a report as to the extent (if any) to which the benefits prescribed in these regulations should be reduced having regard to the amounts or rates of contributions that the employer has elected to pay and the capacity of the Superannuation Fund to meet claims for the payment of benefits.